HarryDulaney/file-commander/README.md

   + Open a command prompt in the containing folder and run: java -jar File-Commander-0.1.0.jar
 ____
 ## What can it do?
-## The following conversions are currently supported:
+## File Commander supports the following conversions:
 ### Word Document Types:
 - DOCX ---> PDF
 - PDF --> text extraction to --> DOCX